RoryLawless/RoryLawless/README.md

 ## Hello, I'm Rory. 👋
 ### Personal ❤
-I live in London, UK with my wife and two cats.
+I live in Washington, DC with my wife and two cats.
+I'm originally from London, UK.

 ### Professional 🏢
-I am currently a data analyst for a financial regulator in the UK.
-I previously worked in a similar role in the non-profit sector.
+I am currently a data analyst within DC Government.
+I previously worked in a similar role in the non-profit sector and a regulatory body in the UK.

 ### Tools 🔨
 I mainly use R for work and personal projects with proficiency in base R, data.table and tidyverse workflows.